Cathy112/590-Audio-Classification/README.md

 # Audio Classification

 ## Project Overview
+This project is instructed by Prof. Chris Kyriakakis, USC.

 The objective of the project is to build and train a model to identify urban sound.
 Due to the limitation of the obtained dataset, the Neural Network model is able to identify 10 types of sound including:
 0 = air_conditioner
 1 = car_horn